Written By Faith and updated by Sarena-Rae Santos in November of 2023.

 There are many ways to naturally induce labor.
-It is important to educate yourself and to consult with your medical provider or midwife, although sometimes medical physicians might be less than excited about some natural methods of induction.
+It is important to educate yourself and consult with your medical provider or midwife, although sometimes medical physicians might be less than excited about some natural induction methods.

-Natural methods of induction are definitely preferred to medical, but should only be used if there is a true medical reason necessitating induction.
-Remember that your baby will come at his or her own time and your body will work accordingly!
+Natural induction methods are definitely preferred to medical but should only be used if a true medical reason necessitates induction.
+Remember that your baby will come in their own time, and your body will work accordingly!

 3.)
 Acupuncture for induction is very effective.
 Acupuncture has been used for ages, is not painful, and works!
-I went 2.5 weeks overdue with my third child and acupuncture did the trick overnight.
-Many times your acupuncturist will book you for three separate consecutive sessions after your due date.
-If these sessions do not induce labor then your body is not ripe and it would behoove you to wait a week or so before attempting again to allow your body to prepare for labor.
+I went 2.5 weeks overdue with my third child, and acupuncture did the trick overnight.
+Your acupuncturist will often book you for three consecutive sessions after your due date.
+If these sessions do not induce labor, then your body is not ripe, and it would behoove you to wait a week or so before attempting again to allow your body to prepare for labor.

 4.)
 Sex is the most natural and fun way to induce labor.
-Semen naturally effaces the cervix and the extra activity going on down there can spur contractions along as well as an orgasm in the mother.
-So the same thing that got that baby cookin’ can set the timer off too!
-My husband always makes the point that you might as well get all that sex in right before the baby comes because once the baby arrives it is usually a while before you are both “in the mood” again at the same time due to change in schedule, lack of sleep, and for the mom some healing time.
+Semen naturally effaces the cervix, and the extra activity going on down there can spur contractions along as well as an orgasm in the mother.
+So the same thing that got that baby cookin’ can set the timer off, too!
+My husband always makes the point that you might as well get all that sex in right before the baby comes because once the baby arrives, it is usually a while before you are both “in the mood” again at the same time due to schedule change, lack of sleep, and for the mom some healing time.

-It is very important to let go of our preconceived notions that due dates are expiration dates and pregnancy is only a nine month commitment.
-Our commitment is to our baby and to his or her best health.
+It is very important to let go of our preconceived notions that due dates are expiration dates and that pregnancy is only a nine-month commitment.
+Our commitment is to our baby and their best health.

-There are some medical conditions that might necessitate a medical induction but it is very important to self educate on the risks and benefits to early induction.
+Some medical conditions might necessitate a medical induction, but it is very important to self-educate on the risks and benefits of early induction.
 Going overdue is not a reason to induce labor.
-Going past your due date is quite normal and should even be expected, particularly in first time mothers.
+Going past your due date is normal and should be expected, particularly in first-time mothers.
 Allow your body to work for your baby.
-Your baby will come when he or she is ready.
+Your baby will come when they are ready.
 Hurrying that process along is only inviting complications and further interventions.

-Pursing natural methods of induction is preferred if you must.
-There are many ways to naturally induce labor but this should be done only after thorough self education and consultation with your midwife or medical physician.
+Pursuing natural methods of induction is preferred if you must.
+There are many ways to naturally induce labor, but this should be done only after thorough self-education and consultation with your midwife or medical physician.